tmpanza-lab/Implementing-Data-Protection/README.md

 ## Objective

-This Lab is amin to provide hands-on experience in implementing Azure cloud data protection strategies, including backup, monitoring, and replication for high availability and resiliency.
-I learned about backup and recovery of Azure VMs, creating a Recovery Services Vault and a backup policies for Azure VMs.
+This Lab is aimed to provide hands-on experience implementing Azure cloud data protection strategies, including backup, monitoring, and replication for High Availability (HA) and Resiliency.
+I learned about backup and recovery of Azure VMs, creating Recovery Services Vault and a backup policies for Azure VMs.
 Finally I also learned about disaster recovery using Azure Site Recovery.

 ## Architecture diagram
 ![image](https://github.com/user-attachments/assets/fcc3232f-2e31-4fee-af0f-88d94f0e60b2)